 Unfortunately, these researchers did not find the same outcomes.
 They saw no difference in left or right nostril in its ability to smell peanut butter.
-This lead them to state “no meaningful asymmetry in smell perception is apparent,” which is ‘s fancy talk for they couldn't find any difference between left and right nostril to smell peanut butter.
+This caused them to state “no meaningful asymmetry in smell perception is apparent,” which is ‘s fancy talk for they couldn't find any difference between left and right nostrils to smell peanut butter.

 What Kind of Peanut Butter?